troym91/Bayesian-Statistics/README.md

 # Bayesian-Statistics
-This is what I learned through Coursera MOOC - Bayesian Statistics
+This is what I learned through Coursera MOOC - *Bayesian Statistics*.